sanjana-vivek/Diversify/README.md

   </table>

 # Features
-  - Scan or Upload pictures of plants to improve the diversity
+  - Capture or Upload pictures of plants to improve the plant diversity
-  - Extensive Plant Identification database
+  - Extensive Plant Identification leveraging plantnet API

 # Upcoming Features
-  - Create Communities to Interact with other Enthusiasts and Volunteers
+  - Create Volunteer login for seamless interaction between Enthusiasts and Volunteers
+  - Firebase database that stores user login information and plant images who's identified using plantnet API and is sent back to our UI.
+  - Google maps API for error detection and correcton.
+The location of the user is taken once permission is granted.
+Only a single plant availability metric provided by the user is taken for a ceratin location and the other is removed.
+This is facilitated by the distance calculation of geolocation leveraging Google maps API.

 # Getting Started

-Download Femunity directly from our [GitHub repository](https://github.com/sanjana-vivek/Diversity).
+Download Diversify directly from our [GitHub repository](https://github.com/sanjana-vivek/Diversify).
 After downloading the app, you can sign up for an account by using your email.

 # Prerequisites